-At the heart of START sits the community of co-investigators whose work in the relevant scientific disciplines is world-leading in their fields.
+At the heart of GCRF-START sits the community of co-investigators whose work in the relevant scientific disciplines is world-leading in their fields.
 They support a wider group of students and post-doctoral assistants whose contribution to START is vital to nurture future capacity and leadership in the African scientific research community.
 Working on experiments at the UK’s synchrotron, Diamond Light Source, START researchers and students will bring insights to sustainable energy and improvement in health that will have long-lasting legacies across Africa.

 How START is managed